How to recognize a quality EVO oil

 2. Heat the bottom of the glass

-With one hand heat the bottom of the glass, with the other close the top end.
-The ideal temperature to reach is around 28°C. This operation will favor the volatilization process of the aromatic compounds, enhancing all the organoleptic characteristics of the oil.
+This operation will favor the volatilization process of the aromatic compounds, enhancing all the organoleptic characteristics of the oil.

 3. Smell deeply